Browse this website Close this menu

 Family history

-In 1901 he and his older brother, Frank, were living with their parents at 1 Central Street, St Ann's.
+In 1901 he and Frank were living with their parents at 1 Central Street, St Ann's.

-In the 1911 census the family are living at 26 Plantagenet Street, St Ann's, Frank Sturdy 39 yrs is fruit salesman he is living with his wife Annie Mary 36 yrs and their 2 sons Frank 14 yrs a telegraph messenger and Harry 11 yrs a scholar, and the household included a boarder, Edward Amos Marrin (25).
+At the time of the 1911 census the family was living at 26 Plantagenet Street, St Ann's.
+Frank Sturdy (39), a fruit salesman, Annie Mary (36), Frank (14), a telegraph messenger, and Harry (11) who was at school.
+Also in the household was a boarder, Edward Amos Marrin (25).

-In 1915 when his brother Frank enlisted the family home was at 13 Frederick Terrace, Nottingham.
+In 1915 when Frank enlisted the family home was at 13 Frederick Terrace, Nottingham, and this was given as their parent's address on Harry's CWGC record.

 Military history

-Private Harry Sturdy served in the West Yorkshire Regiment (Prince of Wales' Own).
+Private Harry Sturdy served with the West Yorkshire Regiment (Prince of Wales' Own).

-He died of pneumonia in the Clipstone Military Hospital, Nottinghamshire, and was buried in Nottingham General Cemetery (grave ref 19816 C).
+He died of pneumonia at Clipstone Military Hospital, Nottinghamshire, on 23 November 1919 and was buried in Nottingham General Cemetery (grave ref 19816 C).

 Extra information